m0ver/drupal-custom-docker-image/README.md

-# drupal-custom-docker-image
+# Drupal custom docker image
-How to customize a docker image based on official docker image
+A customized docker image based on official docker image, which support to some extensions as below:
+* MySQLi
+* SSH2
+* ...